disisvm/personalFinance_Tracker/README.md

 - Flask: Web framework used for building the application.
 - MongoDB: NoSQL database used for storing financial data.
 - Seaborn: Data visualization library used for generating charts and graphs.
-- HTML: Mark-up language used for templates in Flask.

 ## Screenshots